Renormalizable and unitary nonlocal quantum field theory with CPT violation and its implication: Renormalizability

 The first contribution to the self-energy $\Sigma(p)$ is obtained from the one-loop diagram in Fig.~\ref{fig:1a} as

 The self-energy correction for the scalar is obtained from Fig.~\ref{fig:2b} as

 The amputated 3-point function of the vertex correction is obtained from Fig.~\ref{fig:2c} as

-In all the loop contributions, the difference compared to the local theory is the appearance of the sum $f_{+}(k)+f_{-}(k)$, the product $f_{+}(k)f_{-}(k)$ and the difference $\Delta f(k+\ldots)$ of the form factors \eqref{formfactors} in the nominator of the integrand of \eqref{fermion-self-energy} as well as the appearance of $\Delta f(k+\ldots)$ in the denominator of the integrand.
+In all loop contributions, the difference compared to the local theory is the appearance of the sum $f_{+}(k)+f_{-}(k)$, the product $f_{+}(k)f_{-}(k)$ and the difference $\Delta f(k+\ldots)$ of the form factors \eqref{formfactors} in the nominator of the integrand of \eqref{fermion-self-energy} as well as the appearance of $\Delta f(k+\ldots)$ in the denominator of the integrand.

 The form factors $f_{\pm}(k)$ go to zero in the limits $k^0\to\infty$ and $|\mathbf{k}|\to\infty$.
 The sum $f_+(k)+f_-(k)$, the difference $\Delta f(k)$ and the product $f_+(k)f_-(k)$ of the form factors share this property.
-Furthermore, note that the form factors \eqref{formfactors} involve oscillating integrands due to the factors $e^{\pm ik\cdot z}$.
-Thus, at high $k$ both the nominator and the denominator in \eqref{fermion-self-energy} behave similarly as in the local theory.
+Furthermore, in the integrands of the loop integrals, all contributions proportional to $g_1^b$ ($b=1,2,\ldots$) involve oscillating integrands due to the factors $e^{\pm ik\cdot z}$ in the form factors \eqref{formfactors}.
+As a result, in the limits $k^0\to\infty$ and $|\mathbf{k}|\to\infty$, the contributions proportional to $g_1^b$ vanish due to the Riemann--Lebesgue lemma.
+Thus, at high $k$ both the nominator and the denominator in \eqref{fermion-self-energy}--\eqref{3-point-func.2} behave similarly as in the local theory.
 Similar behavior is seen in all the other (higher order) loop integrals.
 Therefore, the ultraviolet divergencies are of the same magnitude as in the corresponding local theory, and hence the nonlocal theory is renormalizable.